Official state symbol Kentucky State Flag Adopted 1918 Standardized 1962

 The Kentucky state flag was adopted in 1918 and features the state seal on a navy blue field.
 Two men appear in the center, shaking hands in a gesture of friendship.
 The state motto United We Stand, Divided We Fall encircles the seal.

-Meaning of the Kentucky State Flag
+What the Kentucky Flag Communicates

 The flag represents unity and cooperation.
 Two men embrace in the center.
 The motto United We Stand, Divided We Fall reinforces solidarity among citizens.